rest-for-physics/framework/CONTRIBUTING.md

 ----

-The REST versioning system will allow to stamp the data generated with REST in order to identify new features or major changes to the code.
+The REST versioning system will allow to stamp the data generated with REST and it will allow to identify new features or major changes to the code.

-A change in REST version `serves to markdown an important step` in the evolution of the code.
+A change in REST version `serves to markdown an important step` or a `timeline` in the evolution of the code.

-REST version might serve as `a solution to reproduce or recover previous results` which may show discrepancies with future versions, i.e. a version number will serve as reference and it can be provided together with published or internal results that were produced with a given version.
+REST version might serve as `a solution to reproduce or recover previous results` which may show discrepancies with future versions.
+A version number will serve as a reference for the user, as it can be provided together with published or internal results that were produced with a specific version.
+If we own the data, then, the version used to generate that data can always be retrieved.

 ----